-Note that technical sub-teams also have met, and will continue to do so in the future to provide resource-specific expertise for aquatic habitat and fish passage/connectivity concerns; as well as geomorphology.
-These two resource areas required enough specific focus to warrant subteams.
-Many of the same people that participate on the AMT have also met for the two subteams.
+Note that technical sub-teams also have met, and will continue to do so in the future to provide resource-specific expertise for aquatic habitat, as well as geomorphology and indirect effects to wetlands.
+These three resource areas required enough specific focus to warrant sub-teams.
+Many of the same people that participate on the AMT have also met for the sub-teams.